Colonial roots of gender inequality in Africa: Pre-colonial Africa

-In the pre-colonial era, women were politically active.
+In the pre-colonial societies, women were politically active and held many prominent roles.
 Women were largely included in important decision-making processes, as women were central figures whose commercial activities were engrained in the cultural fabric of their societies.
 They governed the home, which was a very important role with significant power.
 Because power and privilege were based on age and gender, elder women had a voice in many important issues concerning the family and community.
 Private and public activities were so commingled that the power and privilege women held in the home was often mirrored in public.
 Some literature details how women used the production of food to gain respect, and in turn, they used that respect to dominate the children and influence the men in their lives.
 Religious women prayed to the gods and spirits for power and influence.

 Image of Queen Mother from Akan (Ghana).

 In Ghana, for example, the queen mothers of Asante were part of a dual-gender system of leadership alongside tribal chiefs.
 Together, the queen mothers and chiefs represented the center of authority for towns and villages in Asante culture, with the queen mother of Asante and the king of Asante serving as the final authority ruling over the Asante people.

 Many women were involved in trade.
 Yoruba women, for example, were the central figures in long-distance trade.
 They amassed enormous wealth and held prominent titles.
 A successful Yoruba woman might hold the chieftaincy title of iyalode, which meant she had great privilege and power.

 In northern Kenya, pastoralist women were given responsibility over the management of small cattle and processing of basic goods including meat, milk, and skins.
 These women had significant control over how these goods were traded and distributed.